CIS3296SoftwareDesignF21/prj-01-cybersecurity-script-kit/README.md

 [Week Three Contributions](https://github.com/CIS3296SoftwareDesignF21/prj-01-cybersecurity-script-kit/blob/ReadmeV2/markdowns/Week3.md)
 &nbsp; 🔷 &nbsp; [Week Four Contributions](https://github.com/CIS3296SoftwareDesignF21/prj-01-cybersecurity-script-kit/blob/main/markdowns/week4.md)

  _For any cybersecurity professional, scripting is an important part of testing the defense of any network or computer system.
-This command line tool encompasses the entire Cyber Kill chain developed by Lockheed martin and is every pen-testers secrect weopon!_
+This command line tool encompasses the entire Cyber Kill chain developed by Lockheed martin and is every pen-testers secrect weopon!
+Click **[here](https://csk3296.herokuapp.com/)** to learn more about our command line tool  and the Cyber Kill chain Cyber Kill chain._

 |     | Table of Contents                                     |
 | --- | ----------------------------------------------------- |
 | 🛠   | [Installation](#installation)                         |